-Any controversy as to credits shall be determined by an Arbitration Committee consisting of three members of the Guild who shall be drawn from the Screen Arbiters List.
-The Screen Arbiters List includes writers who have been current members for at least five years or who have received three screen credits.
+Any controversy as to credits shall be determined by an Arbitration Committee consisting of three members of the Guild who shall be drawn from the Television Arbiters List.
+The Television Arbiters List includes writers who have been current members for at least one year and who have received no less than three writing credits.
 At least two of the three arbiters on any Arbitration Committee shall have served on no less than two previous Arbitration Committees.